cylc/cylc-flow/INSTALL.md

 ```

 When you type `make`:
-  * A file called VERSION is created from the name of the sourc directory.
+  * A file called VERSION is created, containing the Cylc version number
+    * The version number is taken from the name of the parent directory: DO NOT
+      CHANGE THE NAME OF THE UNPACKED CYLC SOURCE DIRECTORY
-  * The Cylc documentation is generated from source, in doc/install/.
+  * The Cylc documentation is generated from source and put in doc/install/

 ### Installing The Documentation